bazel-contrib/rules_nodejs/docs/Protractor.md

 #### `web_test_data`

-Data dependencies for the wrapoer web_test targets.
+Data dependencies for the wrapper web_test targets.

 Defaults to `[]`